Ghini/ghini.github.io/about.md

 **2014** was mostly dedicated to ghini.web, using the very same database as the revived bauble.classic.

 In **2015** we shifted focus on bauble.classic, now ghini.desktop.
+Plants and Species can now have associated pictures.

 In **2016** we made ghini.web a garden aggregator, with its own mongo database, and chose to continue development under the unifying name Ghini.

 In **2017** we added mobile apps to the Ghini family.
+More import/export facilities.

-In **2018** most active development went into integrating the new mobile apps with the desktop manager, and into writing ghini-3.1: python3 and gtk3 based, and compatible with PostGIS.  as far as possible, all new features get backported to ghini-1.0.
+In **2018** most active development went into integrating the new mobile apps with the desktop manager, and into porting ghini to python3 and gtk3, add geographic awareness to it, and make it compatible with PostGIS.
+As far as possible, all new features get backported to ghini-1.0.